Mio Ho Debuts Sylph And Sexrose In Vegas, Inspiring Customers' Self-Empowerment

-(MENAFN- ACN NewsWire) Mio Ho Debuts SYLPH and SEXROSE in Vegas, Inspiring Customers' Self-Empowerment

-LAS VEGAS, NV, Sept 18, 2023 - (ACN Newswire) - When SYLPH and SEXROSE, two rising Chinese brands, made their debut at Las Vegas trade shows ASD Market Week and THE INTERNATIONAL LINGERIE SHOW last week, they captivated audiences and highlighted the growing influence of customers on the global stage.
+(MENAFN- GlobeNewsWire - Nasdaq) LAS VEGAS, NV, Sept.
+18, 2023 (GLOBE NEWSWIRE) -- When SYLPH and SEXROSE, two rising Chinese brands, made their debut at Las Vegas trade shows ASD Market Week and THE INTERNATIONAL LINGERIE SHOW last week, they captivated audiences and highlighted the growing influence of customers on the global stage.

 SYLPH , a jewelry and accessories brand, first caught buyer and media buzz with its lively booth filled with diverse floral, geometric, and nature-inspired statement pieces.
 Founded by pioneer Mio Ho, SYLPH empowers women to freely express their individuality and inner beauty by defying antiquated societal limitations on style.